During our most recent visit to Utah ,

 a PDF copy of the driving tour, please click on the following link:

-not have time to look for the old church/school and cemetery on Temple Lane.
+Next to the Echo School Temple Lane.
 T he town appears to be deserted – we can't find anyone to ask.
 So, we continue on our journey.

 On our way to Zion